adv-labs-ufr/handbook/intro.md

 # Advanced Lab Handbook – Quick Guide

-PLESE NOTE: THIS HANDBOOK IS NOTE READY, YET
+PLESE NOTE: THIS HANDBOOK IS NOT READY, YET

 Welcome!